Sip - Restaurant near First Night fireworks on Boston Common - located on Washington Street in the Theatre District

 Seafood kimchi ramen soup at Fin's - You could probably ask them to make a vegetarian version - just don't add the seafood

 I go to Fin's fairly often with my younger daughter for the vegetarian fried rice - we always get the kimchi version, which is rather spicy, but you can also get it without.
-Both are under $10.
+Both are well under $20.
 They also have vegetable noodle soup and tempura (get it with veggies, not shrimp) noodle soup which are perfect in cold weather.

 Abby Lane's nacho plate - definitely large enough to share, which is what my daughter and I did with this one, followed by steaming bowls of hot onion soup